 Nearly 156,000 fires occur during the winter holidays season, causing 630 deaths, 2,600 injuries, and approximately $936 million in property damage, according to the U.S. Fire Administration.
 Here are the four main holiday fire hazards, and how to avoid them:

-- Property dispose of fireplace ashes.
-Place them in a metal container, wet them down, and move them outside until there are no more hot spots.
+Properly dispose of fireplace ashes.
+Allow them to cool for 12 -24 hours, place them in a metal bucket, and then move the bucket outside until there are no more hot spots.